Risk aversion (psychology)

-Risk aversion is a preference for a sure outcome over a gamble with higher or equal expected value.
+Risk aversion is the preference for a guaranteed outcome over a gamble with higher or equal expected value.
 Conversely, rejection of a sure thing in favor of a gamble of lower or equal expected value is known as risk-seeking behavior.

 The psychophysics of chance induce overweighting of sure things and of improbable events, relative to events of moderate probability.
 Underweighting of moderate and high probabilities relative to sure things contributes to risk aversion in the realm of gains by reducing the attractiveness of positive gambles.
 The same effect also contributes to risk seeking in losses by attenuating the aversiveness of negative gambles.
 Low probabilities, however, are overweighted, which reverses the pattern described above: low probabilities enhance the value of long-shots and amplify aversion to a small chance of a severe loss.
 Consequently, people are often risk seeking in dealing with improbable gains and risk averse in dealing with unlikely losses.